F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 If it's specified in both the places then allow source range in policy CR has more precedence over annotation, however with allowOverride field set to true in the route group in Extended configmap, allow source range in route annotation will have more precedence.

 ### SSL Profiles precedence
-* SSL can be specified in route as certificate(spec certs), route annotation as bigip reference/secret or as default SSL profiles in global configmap.
+* SSL can be specified in route as certificate(spec certs), route annotation as bigip reference/secret or as default SSL profiles in extended configmap.
 * If route is defined with both certificate(spec certs) and SSL annotation then route annotation will have more precedence followed by route certificate(spec certs).
-Default SSL profiles in global configmap will have the least precedence.
+Default SSL profiles in extended configmap will have the least precedence.
 * Route with SSL profiles annotation reference to bigip [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/routes/reencrypt-route-with-bigip-reference-in-ssl-annotaion.yaml)
 * Route with SSL profiles annotation reference to secret [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/routes/reencrypt-route-with-k8s-secret-in-ssl-annotation.yaml)
-* Global configmap with defaultTLS [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/configmap/extendedRouteConfigwithBaseConfig.yaml)
+* Extended configmap with defaultTLS [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/configmap/extendedRouteConfigwithBaseConfig.yaml)

 ### Support for Health Monitors from pod readiness probe using autoMonitor
 CIS uses the readiness probe of the pods to form the health monitors, whenever health annotations not provided in the route annotations and autoMonitor is set to readiness-probe in the extended configmap.